Common guillemot (Uria aalge)

 The population has been growing since 1987.
 A rapid recovery was recorded in the first two years, indicating that some of the breeding population survived the winter of 1986–87, but refrained from nesting in 1987.
 The population was comparatively stable from 1989 to 1995, but began growing again after that.
 Viewed as a whole, the population has substantially recovered since 1986–87.

 The growth in the population of common guillemots on Bjørnøya must be viewed in the context of the collapse in the population in the winter of 1986–87.
 The growth has remained comparatively smooth and stable since 2000.
-However, the species is still vulnerable and the population has not returned to the same level as before the collapse in 1986–87.
+However, the species is still vulnerable.

 There is reason to believe that the most important impact factors that led to the decline in the Norwegian common guillemot population in the last 40 years (lack of food, by-catching and oil pollution) are still affecting the population or may potentially do so in the future.